 Each make and model will boast different ways of being convenient for your home, but the truth is you might not need every feature under the sun in one garbage disposal.
 Here are some things to look out for when doing your research:

 Although there’s no “best product on the market”, looking at garbage disposal comparisons and coming to your own conclusions will leave you with the best machine for your home.
 You can always trust our expert technicians for your garbage disposal repair and installation needs.
-Contact us today at Art Plumbing, AC & Electric about any modifications you’d like made to your kitchen plumbing.
+Contact us today at Art Plumbing, Air Conditioning & Electric about any modifications you’d like made to your kitchen plumbing.

 For Immediate Emergency Assistance Call 1-800-475-1504